Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 There are two main test frameworks:

-- PyTest_01_Full - a full stack testing framework from SQL Schemas to E2E testing with Playwright
+- PyTest Full Stack - a full stack testing framework from SQL Schemas to E2E testing with Playwright
-- PyTest_02_DJANGO - is its own unique testing framework built from a range of sources.
+- PyTest Django Full Stack- is its own unique testing framework built from a range of sources.
 (Under construction and will be a PyTest-Full-Stack test suite for Django).

 I strive to acknowledge sources I have used to learn PyTest and any adaptations of code samples used therein.